PFTL/website/content/blog/27_Custom_CRM.rst

 The idea of the query is that it knows how many elements are there but it didn't load the information to memory.
 This makes it incredibly handy if you are working with very large databases.

 With a bit of creativity, you can already merge what we learned before in order to send e-mails to all the customers in your database.
-Before discussing how to implement that, I would like to focus into one more topic, which is how to add tags to the customers and keep track of the sent messages.
+Before discussing how to implement that, I would like to focus on one more topic, which is how to add tags to the customers and keep track of the sent messages.

 Database Relationships
 ~~~~~~~~~~~~~~~~~~~~~~
-One of the features we want to have in our CRM is to be able to keep track of the sent messages, so we avoid sending twice the same e-mail to the same person, or we can check how long it was since we sent the e-mail, etc.  We will define a new class called ``Message`` in which we will hold the information of every message sent.
+One of the features we want to have in our CRM is to be able to keep track of the sent messages, so we can avoid sending twice the same e-mail to the same person, or we can check how long it was since we sent the last message, etc.  We will define a new class called ``Message`` in which we will hold the information of every message sent.
 It will look like this:

 .. code-block:: ipython3